Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Quintessential Inflation

-which indeed reduces to Eq.~\eqref{Vvarphi} when \mbox{$\kappa(\tilde\varphi-\Phi)=\kappa\varphi>\m$} Note that \mbox{$\kappa\sqrt{6\alpha}>1$} is implied from the requirement that near the positive pole we have \mbox{$\kappa\sqrt{6\alpha}\,\m=\kappa\varphi_+>\m$}.
 The ESP discussed in Sec.~\ref{sec:discussion} is now located at \mbox{$\tilde\varphi=\Phi$}, such that Eq.~\eqref{DV} is now \mbox{$\Delta V=\frac12g^2(\tilde\varphi-\Phi)^2\chi^2$}.\footnote{Near the ESP the potential does not approximate Eq.~\eqref{Vvarphi}.
 However, we assume that, after unfreezing, the field rolls away fast from the ESP, such that soon the exp(exp) form of the potential becomes valid and the evolution is the one discussed in the main text of our paper.}

 We are interested in investigating the inflationary plateau.
 This is generated for the canonical field near the negative pole \mbox{$\tilde\varphi_-=-\sqrt{6\tilde\alpha}\,\m$}, where the scalar potential of the canonical field ``flattens out" \cite{lindealphaattractors}.